How Much Does It Cost to Trademark a NameStartup Law ResourcesIntellectual Property

 Simply put, if someone is using your business name to compete with you, registering your trademark offers you protection.
 If you have not registered a trademark, you have no legal standing to protect your intellectual property from misuse.

-Using the TM Symbol Incorrectly – using "TM" offers you no legal protection.
+- Using the TM symbol incorrectly.
+Using "TM" offers you no legal protection.
 Once you've registered your trademark, you can use the ® symbol.
 However, using ™ doesn't protect you legally if someone else registers the mark of your business.

-Not Having a Distinctive Trademark – your trademark should be readily identifiable to your customers and future customers.
-"Quick Frosty Ice Cream" would not be something that could be trademarked as it is too generic.
+- Not having a distinctive trademark.
+Your trademark should be readily identifiable to your customers and future customers.
+"Quick Frosty Ice Cream" would not be something that could be trademarked, as it is too generic.
 However, "Bob's Fast & Frosty" might be able to be trademarked.

 Steps to Register a Trademark

+- Prepare and submit your application.
 File the application online through the Trademark Electronic Application System and once you have submitted the application, monitor the progress.
 Remember, the information you submit on your application is public information once submitted.
 Make sure you include the required fees, particularly if you are filing a paper application.

+- Work with an attorney from USPTO.
 If you have met the minimum filing requirements, you will be given an application serial number.
 Your application will be forwarded to the legal department where it will be reviewed by an examining attorney.
 The examining attorney is then going to do a further examination to ensure the application meets all legal requirements.
 Any communication from the attorney should be responded to immediately; applicants who ignore letters for six months will have their application deemed abandoned.

+- Receive approval or denial of your trademark application.
 Assuming no objections are lodged against a trademark, USPTO will register the mark and send the owner a certificate of registration.
 If your application is denied, you may need to file addendums to your application which an attorney can assist you with doing.
 Objections or missing statements of use can result in an examining attorney issuing a final refusal which may be appealed.

+- Keep your trademark registered.
 As a trademark owner, you need to monitor the status of your registration on an annual basis through the Trademark Status and Document Retrieval (TSDR).
 There are also specific maintenance documents which must be filed on time to keep your trademark actively registered.